 What to do if you have one

 Bugaboo is offering a free fix—and it only takes a few minutes to request.
 Parents should immediately stop using the recalled high chair and request a repair kit.
-The kit includes new screws and an Allen key to help reinforce the chair’s legs and ensure safe use.
+The kit includes revised screws, a new Allen key, and instructions to ensure the legs are properly secured.

 You can check your chair and request your repair kit here: